Kopachi

 Robots were used to clear radioactive debris on Reactor Number Four’s roof ; however, by September 1986, radiation levels were too high and use of the robots on the roof was discontinued.

 The explosion on 26 April 1986 sent radioactive debris airborne, much of it landing on top of the three roof sections of the Reactor Number Four building.
 These roof sections -nicknamed Nina, Katya, and Masha- had to be cleared in preparation for the installation of the sarcophagus.
-Many robot designs were tested, and many of them are now on display in a lot on the north end of Chernobyl.
+Many robot designs were tested, and many of them are now on display in a lot on the north end of Chernobyl / Chornobyl.
 One of the robots we saw was one of the two lunar rover-modified robots named STR-1 (the three-wheeled robot at center-right of the photograph).
 The two STR-1s ultimately did much of the heavy lifting (heavy pushing?) on Nina and Katya; however, when one of the robots was tested on Masha, it failed.
 A German-built robot called “Joker” was also tested on Masha, but -due to obfuscation of the true radiation at the site to the German designers- it, too failed.
 So it was in September 1986 that 3,828 soldiers were sent in small waves up onto the roof to push, shovel, and throw radioactive debris into the exposed reactor core.
 The use of soldiers was not known in the West until 1990.

 The Joker and the other STR-1 were recovered from Masha; presumably due to their exceptionally high radiation, they are stored at a separate site in the Exclusion Zone.